isonyared/banderogus-website/README.md

 # Banderogus Website
 Welcome to the Banderogus project!
-This website was created as part of a webinar conducted by the Ukrainian IT School.
+This website was created as part of a webinar conducted by GoIT School.
 The project showcases a creative concept centered around the fictional character Banderogus, a special "combat goose" symbolizing resilience and pride.

-The Ukrainian IT School provided the images and creative assets for the project, ensuring a visually engaging design and a unique user experience.
+The GoIT School provided the images and creative assets for the project, ensuring a visually engaging design and a unique user experience.

 ## Website Link
 The live website is available at the following link: